Tips for Treating the Flu

 What Is the Flu?

-The flu (influenza) is a very contagious viral infection of the respiratory tract.
+The flu (influenza) is a very contagious viral infection of the respiratory tract (nose, throat, and lungs).
 The flu can make someone feel pretty sick for up to a week.

 How Is the Flu Treated?

 The flu usually doesn't need medical treatment.
 Sometimes, doctors might prescribe an antiviral medicine for some people who have the flu.
 This medicine works best if given within the first 2 days of the illness.
 It can make flu symptoms milder and shorten the illness by a couple of days.
 But it has some side effects, so discuss the pros and cons of taking it with your doctor.

 Doctors don't prescribe antibiotics for the flu.
 Antibiotics only work against bacteria, not viruses.

 - Offer plenty of liquids.
 Fever and appetite loss are common with the flu, and can lead to dehydration.

 - Encourage your child to rest in bed or on the couch with a supply of magazines, books, quiet music, and perhaps a favorite movie.

 - Dress your child in layers that are easy to add and remove during bouts of chills or fever.

 - Give acetaminophen or ibuprofen for fever and aches.
 (Do not give aspirin unless your doctor tells you to.
 It has been linked to a rare but serious illness called Reye syndrome.)